gameclosure/airpush/README.md

 Create an Airpush publisher account and on the Dashboard download the SDK JAR file.
 It will be named something like `com-lcmpvmsb-rildpnrr154767.jar`.
 Rename this to `airpush.jar` and place it in your game's root folder next to `manifest.json`.

+NOTE: When you build the SDK be sure not to uncheck the "highly recommended" checkmark options or it will fail to build.

 Install the plugin with `basil install airpush`.

 Include it in the `manifest.json` file under the "addons" section for your game: